Agric experts canvass small scale solar irrigation among local farmers in Nigeria

 Speaking during the opening ceremony on Tuesday, the executive director of the ARMTI, Dr. Olufemi Oladunni, emphasised the need to get knowledge of the solar irrigation system technology down to local farmers.

-Oladunni, who said that irrigation network would have to be improved upon in Africa, added that people in the Southern Nigeria used to believe that irrigation should be in the North, “but now we can see here in the South that there’s drought which lasted about eight weeks.
-And we know the implications.”

-The ARMTI boss said that climate change is a major challenge of food security in Africa, aside insecurity, adding, “that’s why we’re thinking of agro ecology all the time.
+Dr. Oladunni, who said that climate change is a major challenge of food security in Africa, aside insecurity, added that, “that’s why we’re thinking of agro ecology all the time.
 And natural resources are being depleted by the day.
 What natural resources were supporting in those days cannot be supported again unless we have to enhance the issue of building up our natural resource base.
-That’s why we’re getting ourselves together in Africa so that we can be food sufficient and be able to export.”
+That’s why we’re getting ourselves together in Africa so that we can be food sufficient and be able to export”.

 He said that the group is concerned with agriculture, food security, and how to step up food production through irrigation system in order to avoid food shortage and be food sufficient in Africa.